benja2208/battleships-day2/README.md

 Aim of this week is to create a model of battleships.
 Working slowly from the small features to the higher level features.
 Will be apllying everything learnt from week 1 into this.
 Hopefully, TDD comes more natural now.

-These are the user stories I will be trying to model.
+These are the user stories we will be trying to model.
 ```
 As a player
 So that I can prepare for the game